Perspective | Bomb threats damage us, even when nothing explodes

 Bomb threats remind us of the deadly Birmingham church bombing of 1963, of the angry White students trying to keep Black students out of schools, of campus violence that haunts us today.

-“I was caught off-guard because we’re in 2022 and still facing the same problems as our grandparents and their grandparents,” Marian Turner, an international studies major at Spelman College in Atlanta told The Guardian after her school was targeted by bomb threats this year.
+“I was caught off-guard because we’re in 2022 and still facing the same problems as our grandparents and their grandparents,” Marian Turner, an international studies major at Spelman College in Atlanta, told The Guardian after her school was targeted by bomb threats this year.
 “It just really brings to light everything that’s happening, because we’re actually experiencing it.”

 All the HBCUs that evoke pride and history and progress with just one word — Howard, Spelman, Xavier — got the calls.
 So did scores of others with lesser known names across the country, from Alcorn State University in Mississippi to Bowie State University in Maryland.